Kenya Navy: Current Vessels

 Built by James Lamont, Port Glasgow in 1969 for Mombasa Port Authority and transferred to the navy in 1983.

-Four 10 Meter Metal Shark RHIBs powered by twin 300 horsepower Yamaha outboard engines.
+Four 10-metre Metal Shark RHIBs powered by twin 300 horsepower Yamaha outboard engines.
 Donated by US Navy in June 2015.

 Past Vessels

 The Kenya navy has replaced many older vessels from the navy's early years, mostly transfers from the Royal East African Navy via the Royal Navy.